UTA-SPLAB/SocialThreatFinder/README.md

 ![Alt text](/img/stf_map.gif?raw=true "Interactive Map")

 - **STF API:** A REST API which can be used to obtain URLs from the STF instance running on our servers.
-The easiest way to access STF data without maintaining your own instance.
+The easiest way to access STF data without maintaining your own local instance.
 <p align="center">
 <img src="/img/stf_api_demo.png" width="500" height="280"/>
 </p>

+## Section 4) Experimental features

+Brief overview of some experimental features that we are under work and we are planning to release in future stable builds:

+1) Identifying new social engineering attacks from narratives shared by users on Twitter, Facebook and Reddit.
+2) Checking the reliability of new phishing reporters (on Twitter) based on their account heuristics.
+3) An ML based tool which provides better identification\* of whether the website is active/inactive/parked, when compared against other open-source anti-phishing implementations.
+4) Focus on covering of smartphone specific social engineering attacks

+###### \* Preliminary comparison with URLLib, PhishTank and eCrimeX data.

 If you liked this work, please consider citing our publication: